Irreel/AnyActions/README.md

 AnyActions helps you build LLM agents with external tools and manage tool usage authentication easier and faster.

+### Features
+- Manage tool usage context, authentication, and invocation for LLMs
+- Search and plug in available tools from our public database easily
+- **Request AnyActions agent to generate tool usage context and tool functions for you!**

 ## Setup
 `python >= 3.10`